-QLineEdit widget is a simple single-line text editing box, into which users can type input.
+QLineEdit widget is a single-line text editing box, into which users can type input.
 These are used for form fields, or settings where there is no restricted list of valid inputs.
-For example, when entering an email address, or computer name.
+For example, when entering an email address, or computer name:

 QLineEdit on Windows, Mac & Ubuntu Linux.

-As demonstrated in the above code, you can set a maximum length for the text in a line edit.
+As demonstrated in the above code, you can set a maximum length for the text in a line edit using the

-QLineEdit has a number of signals available for different editing events including when return is pressed (by the user), when the user selection is changed.
+QLineEdit has a number of signals available for different editing events, including when the Enter key is pressed (by the user), and when the user selection is changed.
 There are also two edit signals, one for when the text in the box has been edited and one for when it has been changed.
 The distinction here is between user edits and programmatic changes.
 The

 textEdited signal is only sent when the user edits text.